Choice of V for V-Fold Cross-Validation in Least-Squares Density Estimation: Oracle Inequalities

 In Sections~\ref{sec.oracle}--\ref{sec.algo}, we focus our study on $V$-fold methods, that is, we study the performance of the $V$-fold penalized estimators $\ERM_{\mh}$, defined by

 for all values of $V$ and $C>1/2$.
 Additional results on hold-out (penalization) are given in Section~\ref{sec.discussion.hold-out} to complete the picture.

-\section{Oracle inequalities}
+\section{Oracle Inequalities}

 In this section, we state our first main result, that is, a non-asymptotic oracle inequality satisfied by $V$-fold procedures.
-This result holds for any $V \in \inter{n}$, any constant $x=C (V-1)$ in front of the penalty with $C>1/2$, and provides an asymptotically optimal oracle inequality for the selected estimator when $C\to1$.
+This result holds for any divisor $V\ge 2$ of $n$, any constant $x=C (V-1)$ in front of the penalty with $C>1/2$, and provides an asymptotically optimal oracle inequality for the selected estimator when $C\to 1$ (assuming the setting is non parametric).
 In addition, as proved by Section~\ref{sec.cadre.links}, it implies oracle inequalities satisfied by leave-$p$-out procedures for all $p$.

-\subsection{Concentration of $V$-fold penalties}
+\subsection{Concentration of $V$-Fold Penalties}